Looking at inflation calculations in a different way.

 Both hold meaning, but the year-over-year measure is based, in part, on events that happened up to one year ago.
 The monthly change considers just the most recent month.
 To cast the monthly rate in a form compatible with the scale of the annual rate, we can annualize the monthly rate.
 That is, what would the year-over-year inflation rate be if the current monthly change continued (compounded) for a year?

 The two charts below show this.
 Chart 4a shows the year-over-year change, along with quarter-over-quarter change and month-over-month change.
 The year-over-year value is 3.1 percent, as reported by BLS.

 Chart 4b shows the month-over-month change expressed as a compound annual rate.
 It is, for this month, zero (when rounded), as reported by BLS.
 This is what the year-over-year inflation rate would be if the current value continued for another 11 months.
 This value is now 1.17 percent.
 If we extrapolated the change during the most recent quarter to the coming year, the value is 1.62 percent.

 Of course, we don’t know what will happen in the future, so this annualized rate is only a crude projection, perhaps even a fantasy.
 Further, since the month-over-month price change varies substantially, the corresponding compounded annual rate does, too.
 This is easily seen in chart 4b in the monthly series.
 The quarterly series is less volatile.

-For this month, using the monthly compounded rate is advantageous to the current administration, as it can say (with appropriate caveats) inflation is zero instead of 3.2 percent.
+For this month, using the monthly compounded rate is advantageous to the current administration, as it can say (with appropriate caveats) inflation is 1.2 percent instead of 3.1 percent.
 But in the months in the chart where the monthly line is above the annual line, the reverse holds.
 In August, for example, the year-over-year rate was 3.7 percent, but the month-over-month rate, if annualized, was 7.8 percent.